daveseah/project-1401/README.md

 ## Project 1401 - Javascript Video Game Shell

-I am an interactive designer and reluctant programmer that, on my [10-year blogging anniversary][10year], realized that I was not getting some dream projects done.
-One of the oldest ones is making my own video game.
-While I don't consider myself a die-hard programmer and have avoided it when possible, I'm seeing that I can't avoid it.
-Thanks to some recent project work, I've started to pick up some modern web application skills, so I'm using them to kick-start a Javascript-based code base for game design exploration.
+I'm an interactive designer and reluctant programmer that, on my [10-year blogging anniversary][10year], remembered my old dream of making my own video game had never been fulfilled.
+Thanks to some recent project work, I've started to pick up some modern web application skills, so I'm using Javascript to build a base of exploration.

+There is an educational goal as well.
+There are many powerful game engines available, but they don't often explain their founding architectural concepts.
 Although there are a lot of tutorials on the Internet, they often do not teach you how to build an actual working system from scratch.
-There are also many powerful game engines available, but they don't often explain their founding architectural concepts either.
-I am hoping that this project will help fill that void, because I am totally obsessive about connecting all the dots together in working code.
+I want this project to help me and others understand how to build a working framework from scratch, mistakes and all.
+I figure this will be helpful to someone of an intermediate programming level who is curious how to build web applications.

-For more detailed project documentation, the [Project 1401 Wiki][wiki] here on Github.
+For project documentation, the [Project 1401 Wiki][wiki] here on Github.
 For background information, see my [Project 1401][project1401] home page.

 [project1401]:http://davidseah.com/about/make-video-game/
 [10year]:http://davidseah.com/2014/09/my-next-10-years-of-blogging/